microsoft/playwright/docs/src/api/class-locator.md

 Locator target = page.locator("#target");

 source.dragTo(target);
-// or via specifying position
-source.dragTo(target, new Locator.DragToOptions()
-  .setSourcePosition(34, 7).setTargetPosition(10, 20));
+// or specify exact positions relative to the top-left corners of the elements: source.dragTo(target, new Locator.DragToOptions() .setSourcePosition(34, 7).setTargetPosition(10, 20));
 ```